• Facebook Icon

 Child Development Institute

-In April 2004, The Crèche and Earlscourt merged to create Child Development Institute to better serve the children and families in Toronto.
+In April 2004, The Crèche and Earlscourt merged to create Child Development Institute to better serve children and families in Toronto.

 In October 2014, CDI and the Integra Foundation amalgamated, bringing together two like-minded, accredited children’s mental health agencies serving children, youth and families in Toronto.
 The services provided by Integra, which focused exclusively on children, youth and families dealing with mental health issues and learning disabilities (LDMH), complement CDI programming and provide more treatment options for clients with learning disabilities.